dirkmunro89/SOAPs/README.md

 # SOAPs
 **S**equential **O**ptimization **A**pproximate sub**P**roblem**s**

+DEVELOPMENT HAS, FOR THE TIME BEING, SHIFTED TO [99problems](https://github.com/dirkmunro89/99problems), WHICH WILL EVENTUALLY REPLACE THE CONTENTS OF THIS REPO.

 THIS REPO IS UNDER CONSTRUCTION; THE CODE IS SUBJECT TO TESTING AND CLEANING

 Verification examples available in ./ver/